Defunct Scout and Scout-like organizations in the United States

-Besides the Boy Scouts of America (BSA) and Girl Scouts USA, both of which still exist, there were other Scouting and Scout-like organizations that arose over the years in the United States.
+Besides the Boy Scouts of America (BSA) and Girl Scouts of the USA, both of which still exist, there were other Scouting and Scout-like organizations that arose over the years in the United States.
 Many are now defunct, including these examples.

 Bee-Hive Girls

 Bee-Hive Girls was the Scout-like program for girls run by the Young Ladies’ Mutual Improvement Association (YLMIA) of the Church of Jesus Christ of Latter Day Saints (Mormons).

 Initial in 1913, the Ensign Stake YLMIA and Box Elder YLMIA used some portions of Camp Fire Girls' and Girl Guides' programs respectively.
 The Church indicated to Dr. Luther H. Gulick, the Camp Fire Girls founder, that it would not be officially involved with them, for a number of reasons related to the need of the Stake and General Boards to administrate all activities.
 Despite this, Dr. Gulick still met with a Bee-Hive committee representative with welcoming attitude.
 The Bee-Hive Girls was officially founded in 1915.

 For its Silver Jubilee Year, a year's worth of activities were planned for 1940 under General Bee-Hive Committee led by chairman Ileen Ann Waspe.
 In May 1943, the Bee-Hive Girls was reported to have 20,000 members.

 For the organization's war time efforts starting in June 1943, Bee-Hive War Emergency (BHWE) Swarms were formed of all three levels in each ward under one of the Bee Keepers so as to efficiently handle these efforts.
 Special honor badges were issued for each 12 hours of war time work.
 Earning three such honor badges, or 36 hours of war service, earn the girl a BHWE pin.
 900 BHWE pins were issued by May 1, 1943.

 Bee-Hive Girls were organized into Swarms for each level in a stake which were headed by a Bee Keepers.
 Busy Bee Girl Characters of the program included Commando Rosy-Bee-Ready.